comsysto/mongo-search-fongo-movie-showcase/README.md

 Mongo Soup Movie Showcase
 ==========

-Our movie playground application for comSysto Blog article How to get started with Mongo Soup (http://blog.comsysto.com/2013/05/29/how-to-get-started-with-mongosoup).
+Our movie playground application for comSysto Blog article "How to get started with Mongo Soup" (http://blog.comsysto.com/2013/05/29/how-to-get-started-with-mongosoup).

 It uses Spring, Apache Wicket, Gradle and MongoDB.